a-flyleaf/ygbtdm/about.md

 	alt="Comic panel featuring the two main characters.
 The smaller one, smiling, offers a handshake; the other is surprised."
 %}

 Website for a story-project-thing that spawned around early 2021.
-Envisioned as a ~~12~~ 11-part comic series; for <a href="https://a-flyleaf.github.io/blog/project-rambling#now-what" class="ext">various reasons</a> I won't be executing it so conventionally.
-Whatever comes of it, it'll be on this site.
+As of June 2022 a >300-image [colorscript](https://www.slashfilm.com/533711/pixar-color-supercut/) has been completed; these will likely be published all in one go, and then we'll see what else happens with the story from there.
+(See [this blog post from late 2021](https://a-flyleaf.github.io/blog/project-rambling#now-what) for why it's not being made as a traditional webcomic.)

 > Content note: **Story contains mature themes.** There is no explicit gore or nudity.
 Art may feature body horror.
 Creator has chosen not to use more specific warnings.

-For now, a majority of the site is [story-related art]({%include url.html%}/gallery).
+For now, a majority of this site houses [story-related art]({%include url.html%}/gallery).
 Major updates are noted on the [changelog]({%include url.html%}/changelog).

 ## on spoilers
-Because of the haphazard way I've been publicizing stuff for this story, **spoilers are everywhere**, frequently with little to no indication that they are in fact spoilers.
+Because there's been little public filtering from the getgo, **spoilers are everywhere**, frequently with little to no indication that they are in fact spoilers.
 Subsequently I'm not too fussed about withholding things.

 That said, if I think something is especially significant, it'll be hidden; text is grayed out <span class="spoiler">like this</span>, and images are obscured like this: